K3lton/Audeet/README.md

 ## Disclainmer
-This tool is not 100% safe and users should use this tool at their own risk
+This tool is not 100% safe and users should use this tool at their own risk.
+This tool is prone to error and users should check the reports carefully.

 # Audeet - Automated Linux Tool

 The Automated Linux Tool is a command-line utility designed to streamline and automate various tasks on Linux systems.
 This tool is developed to simplify routine operations, enhance efficiency, and reduce manual intervention.

+# Required Dependencies
+This tool requires node js to properly function.

 ## Features

-- **Task Automation:** The tool provides a range of automated tasks, including software installations, system updates, file operations, and more.
+- **Audit Automation:** The tool provides an automated audit check for linux systems.
 This helps users save time and reduce the risk of errors.
 - **Reporting:** The tool generates detailed reports for each executed task, ensuring transparency and accountability.
-Users can review task outcomes and troubleshoot issues using the logs.
+Users can review task outcomes and troubleshoot issues using the reports.
 - **Automated remediation:** This tool helps remediate non-compliant sections automatically if possible.

 ## Getting Started